arrow-kt/arrow/arrow-libs/fx/arrow-docs/docs/fx/README.md

 # Arrow Fx.
 Typed FP for the masses

-Arrow Fx is a next-generation Typed FP Effects Library that makes effectful and polymorphic programming first class in Kotlin, and acts as an extension to the Kotlin native suspend system.
+Arrow Fx is a next-generation Typed FP Effects Library that makes tracked effectful programming first class in Kotlin, and is build on top of Kotlin's suspend system.

 The library brings purity, referential transparency, and direct imperative syntax to typed FP in Kotlin, and is a fun and easy tool for creating Typed Pure Functional Programs.